FredHutch/tfcb_2023/lectures/lecture04/01-first-steps.md

 Try this command with a flag:

-    ls -1 /
+    ls -l /

-Here `-1` is a flag which specifies that the listing should happen in a single column.
+Here `-l` is a flag which specifies that the list should be in 'long form'.
 Flags generally go before the arguments, but some commands will allow them in any order.

-Does `ls` allow flags after arguments?
-Try it out!

 Flags modify some form of the command behavior, and can range from simple to rather complex.

-Flags can have arguments, like

-    ls -w 50 /

-in which we give the `-w` flag the value of 50.
-The `-w` flag tells `ls` that the user wants to wrap output to some number of letters wide and no wider, in this case 50 letters wide.

-Try varying the argument to `-w` from very small to very large.
-Are negative numbers allowed?

-All flags start with a dash , like `-1` and `-w` did.
+All flags start with a dash .
 They can be longer than one letter, such as `-name`.

 Some flags start with two dashes, like `--verbose`.
 Generally two-dash flags are for long names and single-dash flags are for short names, but this convention isn't always consistently applied.

-For example, try using `--width` in place of `-w` in the command above.
+For example, try using `--long` in place of `-l` in the command above.
-Does `-width` work?
+Does `-long` work?

 Try `ls /` with and without using the `-a` flag.
-Then try the `-a` and `-1` flags together as `ls -a -1`.
+Then try the `-a` and `-l` flags together as `ls -a -l`.
+What about `ls -ltr` ?

 ## Looking at files